MultiVox: A Benchmark for Evaluating Voice Assistants for Multimodal Interactions: Introduction

 \section{Introduction}

 With recent advancements in Multimodal Large Language Models (MLLMs)~\citep{xu2025qwen25omnitechnicalreport, microsoft2025phi4minitechnicalreportcompact}, there is a growing interest in developing models that can understand and generate information across multiple modalities, such as images, video, and audio-simultaneously.
 This evolution is paving the way for the development of Omni Language Models (OLMs), which are crucial for building efficient and versatile Artificial General Intelligence (AGI)~\citep{bubeck2023sparksartificialgeneralintelligence, pmlr-v235-morris24b}.
-While OLMs provide a wide range of applications~\citep{xu2025qwen25omnitechnicalreport}, one of their primary use cases is developing \textit{omni-modal voice assistants}~\citep{chi_va}.
-Unlike traditional speech dialogue models such as Alexa or Siri that rely solely on speech instruction, OLM-powered voice assistants (OVAs), such as GPT-4o~\citep{openai2024gpt4ocard} and Qwen2.5 Omni~\citep{xu2025qwen25omnitechnicalreport}, can understand speech dialogues and reason over multimodal inputs, including images and videos.
+While OLMs provide a wide range of applications~\citep{xu2025qwen25omnitechnicalreport}, one of their primary use cases is developing \textit{omni-modal voice assistants (OVA)}~\citep{chi_va}.
+Unlike traditional speech voice assistants that rely solely on speech instruction, OVAs powered by OLMs such as GPT-4o~\citep{openai2024gpt4ocard} and Qwen2.5 Omni~\citep{xu2025qwen25omnitechnicalreport}, can understand speech dialogues and reason over multimodal inputs, including images and videos.

-Advancing OLMs as voice assistants poses challenges not only in model development but also in constructing effective evaluation benchmarks.
+Advancing the application of OLMs in voice assistants poses challenges not only in model development but also in constructing effective evaluation benchmarks.
 While existing OLM benchmarks like OmniBench~\citep{li_omnibench_2024} incorporate multimodal inputs such as images and video, they lack spoken dialogues—an essential modality for assessing the conversational and auditory capabilities required of voice assistants.
 On the other hand, current voice assistant benchmarks such as VoXDialogue~\citep{cheng2025voxdialogue}, SD-Eval~\citep{ao2025sdevalbenchmarkdatasetspoken}, and S2S-Arena~\citep{jiang2025s2sarenaevaluatingspeech2speechprotocols} focus primarily on evaluating a model’s ability to generate contextually appropriate responses based on auditory cues like content, emotion, or speaker demographics embedded in a speech instruction.
 However, these benchmarks fall short of capturing the full multimodal reasoning abilities expected of OVAs, particularly in integrating visual cues alongside speech instructions.